WangYong-999/roborpc/README.md

 # MIRO
+### An Intuitive Multi-Task Manipulation Policy for Imitation Learning in Sim and Real Robots

 [//]: # (Roborpc is a Python package that allows you to communicate with the sim robots and real robots using RPC.)